Skip to main content

 Introduction to Fillmore Wings Beliefs

 The Liberals and Fundamentalists responded differently.
 Fundamentalists resorted to teaching the infallibility of the Bible and it’s authority over modern discoveries.
 Christian liberals embraced what modernity had to say and recognized their new understandings as simply new revelations of Truth.
-To truly understand the context in which Unity found it’s most rapid growth and the issues it addressed, I recommend William Hordern’s A Layman’s Guide to Protestant Theology, 2nd edition, chapters 2-4.
+To truly understand this context in which Unity found it’s most rapid growth and the issues it addressed, I recommend William Hordern’s A Layman’s Guide to Protestant Theology, 2nd edition, chapters 1-4.

 At almost the same time, around 1910, the Fillmores published the twelve chapters of their first book, Christian Healing, and they published the twelve lessons of the Correspondence School program.
 The chapter titles of the book are identical to the lesson titles of the correspondence program.
-They were not to publish another book of their own authorship (or any authorship except Emilie Cady) for another 20 years.
+The Fillmores were not to publish another book of their own authorship (or any authorship except Emilie Cady) for another 20 years.
 These documents should be considered the same work, one focused on a general audience and the other on the training of teachers and ministers.

 Become conversant with Charles and Myrtle Fillmore’s beliefs and how they relate to these traditional Christian beliefs.
 Become an advocate for the Fillmores.
 Start a study group.
 Engage with those who are looking for a better way.
 Give the world Fillmore Wings.